jkingportfolio/ci_pp5_tick_it_react/README.md

 ### Edit task comment

-Edit task comment is a feature of the Tick It site, users will have
+Edit task comment is a feature of the Tick It site giving users the ability to edit comments that they own and posted themselves.

 <details>
 <summary>Edit task comment image</summary>